Development hell: Television

 Television series can experience development hell between seasons, resulting in a long delay from one season to the next.
+Screenwriter Ken Aguado states that "development hell rarely happens in series television", because writers for a television series "typically only get a few cracks at executing a pilot, and if he or she doesn't deliver, the project will be quickly abandoned."

 Video games

-Video game development can be stalled for years, occasionally over a decade, often due to a project being moved to different production studios, multiple iterations of the game being created and abandoned, or difficulties with the development of the game software itself.
+Video game development can be stalled for years, occasionally over a decade, often due to a project being moved to different production studios, multiple iterations of the game being created and abandoned, or difficulties with the development of the game software itself, such as loss of funding, overambitious scope, and poor development time management.
+In the computer industry, vaporware is the term for a product, typically computer hardware or software, that is announced to the general public but is late or never actually manufactured nor officially cancelled.

+Podcasts

+A number of popular audio series are dedicated to discussing the topic of unmade creative projects, including Development Hell, a Dread Central podcast which uncovers notable cancelled horror films.

 Causes

 The concept artist and illustrator Sylvain Despretz has suggested that, "Development hell doesn't happen with no-name directors.
 It happens only with famous directors that a studio doesn't dare break up with.
 And that's how you end up for two years just, you know, polishing a turd.
 Until, finally, somebody walks away, at great cost."

 With video games, slow progress and a lack of funds may lead developers to focus their resources elsewhere.
 Occasionally, completed portions of a game fail to meet expectations, with developers subsequently choosing to abandon the project rather than start from scratch.
 The commercial failure of a released game may also result in any prospective sequels being delayed or cancelled.